usmqe/usmqe-tests/docs/test_execution.rst

 To get basic idea how usm qe test runs and error reporting looks like, one can run ``usmqe_tests/demo`` test suite.
-This demo should work even with default example configuration commited in the repository.
+This demo should work even with default example configuration committed in the repository.

 First of all, you can use ``--collect-only`` option of pytest_ to get list of test cases in the demo test module: